Local Plan for Derby (LPD)

 We are producing a new Local Plan for Derby

-The Council is working on preparing a new Local Plan.
+The Council is working on preparing a new Local Plan for the period 2023-2043.
 Once adopted this will replace the current Local Plan which is made up of the Derby City Local Plan - Core Strategy (2017)(External link) and the Saved Policies of the City of Derby Local Plan Review (2006)(External link).

-We are working on a new Plan, as we are required to review our Local Plan every five years, but also because a number of the key things affecting the city have changed and new challenges have emerged.
+We are working on a new Plan as we are required to review our Local Plan every five years, but also because several key things affecting the city have changed and new challenges have emerged.
 We need a new Plan to help the city address these challenges.

 More information about the Local Plan, including the challenges it will need to address and the timetable for production is set out in the document called ‘About the Local Plan’.